entando/entando-docs/vuepress/docs/next/docs/curate/ecr-bundle-details.md

     # of the plugin deployment
     healthCheckPath: "/actuator/health"

-    # The ingress path to assign to the plugin deployment.
+    # The ingress path to assign to the plugin deployment
-    ingressPath: "/yourhostname.io/entando-plugin"
+    ingressPath: "/your-plugin-path"

     # A list of Keycloak clientIds/roles to bind to one another
     permissions: